 As well as the event's nuances that are more obvious in that a slow, pro-am event on 3 different links tracks isn't likely to suit everyone, there are also some other important points to consider:

-In terms of incoming form, the winners here since 2010 have been very mixed as is reflected by odds ranging from 16/1 to 500/1 and four of the six winners in that period have been 125/1 or longer pre-event.
+Incoming Form.
+In terms of incoming form, the winners here since 2010 have been very mixed as is reflected by odds ranging from 16/1 to 500/1 and 4 of the 7 winners in that period have been 125/1 or longer pre-event.
 Martin Kaymer (16/1) in 2010 completed a personal hat-trick of wins here having captured the US PGA Championship and KLM Open in his two previous events, however he was the only really 'obvious' winner given current form trends.
-Michael Hoey (250/1) hadn't finished inside the top 30 in his previous 10 starts, David Howell (125/1) had recorded a solitary top-10 in the previous 6 months, Oliver Wilson (500/1) had failed to make the top-30 in his previous 15 events, most of which were on the Challenge Tour and Thorbjorn Olesen (200/1) had missed 10 of his previous 14 cuts after his return from a wrist injury.
+Michael Hoey (250/1) hadn't finished inside the top 30 in his previous 10 starts, David Howell (125/1) had recorded a solitary top-10 in the previous 6 months, Oliver Wilson (500/1) had failed to make the top-30 in his previous 15 events, most of which were on the Challenge Tour, Thorbjorn Olesen (200/1) had missed 10 of his previous 14 cuts after his return from a wrist injury and despite some good early-season form Tyrrell Hatton arrived here with incoming efforts of MC/MC/45.
 2012 winner Branden Grace (50/1) had shown poor recent form on the European Tour before winning here, although he did arrive fresh off the back of a low-key victory the previous week on the Sunshine Tour.
-A very mixed bag indeed.
+A very mixed bag indeed:

 My selections are as follows: